 As not all waterways require a motorised boat, carrying a canoe or kayak that can be loaded on your vehicle’s roof is an excellent lightweight alternative.
 Silently gliding through the water is a major benefit here – and you might just find this option can get you closer to the wildlife.
 But if fishing floats your boat, imagine how good would it be to simply drop in a line to catch a feed that’s all within a hop, skip and jump of your campsite.
 Some would say it doesn’t get much better, and being able to stretch your food longer by supplementing it with your catch could easily mean you’re not having to pack up because you didn’t bring enough food.

 While camping by water can be the ultimate outdoor experience, it’s still an environment that comes with risks.
 If you think that the water looks good enough to drink, you might still consider treating it before quenching your thirst.
-Not everyone you travel with may have an iron stomach, and cutting short your camping trip because of contracting a stomach bug can be a real fizzer.
+Not everyone you travel with may have a cast-iron stomach, and cutting short your camping trip because of contracting a stomach bug can be a real fizzer.

 Beachside camping too has its own risks, when seaside waves and rips/undertows can quickly become life-threatening; and while freshwater rivers can look calm, hidden pockets can be fast-moving and contain snags.
 Sometimes river banks can be likened to quicksand.
 Approach and evaluate any unfamiliar waterways with caution… and especially keep an eye on children.

 Wear good quality sunglasses to protect your eyes from the glare when the sun reflects off the water.

 You don’t need to be a professional photographer these days to take good shots, so travel with a camera of some sort to capture nature at its best.

 All sorts of wildlife are attracted to water, so keep a set of binoculars in your kit to take advantage of their visits.